-This position of Professor Forbes' is petitio principi, or a begging of the question.
-He now proceeds, in imitation of the cuttle-fish, to shed his ink, for the purpose of raising a cloud, under which to make good his retreat; but in trying to put out one of his neighbor's eyes, he sadly blears both his own.
+Professor Forbes now proceeds, in imitation of the cuttle-fish, to shed his ink for the purpose of raising a cloud, under which to make good his retreat.
 He proceeds to show, that all the quack nostrums of the day can boast their numerous cures; and taking it for granted, that nature, as a general thing, has helped herself out of the difficulty, not only independent of the nostrums but in spite of them, so, likewise, Homeopathy has succeeded.
 He then adds,-

 "We must advert to what is, perhaps, the most extensive and valuable source of all-the actual practice of the more scientific physicians of all ages, in the latter part of their career; men of philosophic minds as well as much experience.
 It is well known, from the history of physic, that a large proportion of men of this class have, in their old age, abandoned much of the energetic and perturbing medication of their early practice, and trusted greatly to the remedial powers of nature.
-The saying of a highly-respected and very learned physician of Edinburgh, still living at an advanced age, very happily illustrates this point.
+The saying of a highly respected and very learned physician of Edinburgh, still living at an advanced age, very happily illustrates this point.
 On some one boasting, before him, of the marvellous cures wrought by the small doses of the Homeopathists, he said, 'this was no peculiar cause for boasting, as he himself had, for the last two years, been curing his patients with even less, viz: with nothing at all.'"